 Why does this present a problem operationally?
 You have probably already noticed the new exhaust condition from the low pressure turbine.
 The moisture level has increased by around 2%.
-If this increased moisture level is experienced for any length of time, there will be a significant increase in the rate of erosion on the turbine blading which will increase stresses and accelerate failure due to increased flow induced vibration.
+If this increased moisture level is experienced for any length of time, there will be a significant increase in the rate of erosion on the turbine blading which will increase stresses and accelerate failure due to fatigue.

 The second aspect of this problem is also related to blade stresses.
-The turbine output power has been increased due to the increased enthalpy drop through the turbine.
+The turbine output power has been increased due to the increased enthalpy drop through the turbine and to the increase in steam mass flowrate due to the larger pressure difference between the turbine GSVs and the condenser.
 This increased turbine power level puts more stress on the turbine blading and will significantly reduce blading life.

-Everything has its price and the price that is paid for operating the turbine at exhaust pressures below design values is reduced component life.
-This reduced life is due to increased stresses as a result of accelerated erosion and overpowering of the last stage of the turbine.
-Condenser tubes would experience considerable erosion and flow induced vibration.
+Everything has its price and the price that is paid for operating the turbine at exhaust pressures below design values is reduced blading life.
+This reduced blading life is due to increased stresses as a result of accelerated erosion and overpowering of the turbine.